Tokyo protests disputed islets on sports flag for unified Korean team | The Japan Times

-The sports flag for unified Korean teams appeared during a game between Sweden and the unified Korean women’s ice hockey team in Incheon ahead of the Pyeongchang Winter Games.
+The sports flag appeared during a game between Sweden and the unified Korean women’s ice hockey team in Incheon ahead of the Pyeongchang Winter Games.

 Suga said Tokyo will continue to urge Seoul to take “appropriate measures” over the issue, which has long been a source of diplomatic friction between the neighbors.